xoxoname/btc-daily-report/README.md

-# BTC Daily Report
+# BTC Futures Forecast System

-This project provides BTC trading reports via Telegram.
+See `main.py` for entry point.